Michael-Siglap/michael-batch19/README.md

 <br></br>

-Not tested
-1. Sends a greeting to whoever creates their first issue. - Done.
-2. Gives a greeting when someone pull the repo. - Done.
+6. Gives a greeting when someone pull the repo. - Done.

 <br></br>